 How Do You Shade Your Outside AC Unit?

 Hopefully, your air conditioning unit is already placed in a spot that receives little sunlight.
 That would be the north or east side of your house.
 (The north side stays cooler longer.)

 Plant at least two or three trees on the side of your house where your AC is located.
-For example, a six- to eight-foot-tall deciduous tree will provide shade for your unit within a year of planting it.
+For example, a six- to the eight-foot-tall deciduous tree will provide shade for your unit within a year of planting it.